Skip to main content

 For a general discussion of Microsoft’s approach to sharing monitoring data from Azure Monitor with external apps, see Stream Azure monitoring data to an event hub for consumption by an external tool.

 The diagram below illustrates the Azure-Sumo pipelines for Azure log and metric collection.
-Monitoring data flow describes the flow of metrics from Azure services to Sumo Logic.
+Monitoring data flow describes the flow of data from Azure services to Sumo Logic.
 Pipeline Components describes the actors in the flow.

 azure-overview.png